thehomeworkclub/DJ3000/README.md

 ## Planned Features
 - **Enhanced Song Metadata**: Use AI to announce the song title and artist in real-time.
 - **Real-time Playlist Updates**: Modify the playlist while the broadcast is live.
-- **Improved FM Broadcasting**: Enhance the signal range of the Raspberry Pi FM transmission.
+- **Improved FM Broadcasting**: Enhance signal quality of the RaspberryPi FM broadcast.

 ---